Dareu49/Problem-Solving/README.md

 `Solve 4A - Watermelon [brute force, math]`

 ## 📁 Folder Structure
-- `codeforces/`: Contains solutions to problems from Codeforces.
+- `Codeforces/`: Contains Codeforces problem solutions.
   - `C/`: Solutions written in C for problems from Codeforces.

+- `Leetcode/`: Contains LeetCode problem solutions.
+  - `C/`: Solutions written in C for problems from LeetCode.

 ## 📈 Goal
 The purpose of this repository is to: